 Issues a memorandum documenting their assessment regarding the licensee’s readiness to transition to an operational status to the RA and NRR Director.

-licensing and reactor facility undergoing restart.
+Ensures coordination of the NRC licensing and inspection processes for a reactor facility potentially undergoing restart.

 Monitors actual use of resources and recommends any changes.

-Conducts a at the end of the IMC 2562 process and documents results in a memo to NRR.
+Conducts an effectiveness review at the end of the IMC 2562 process and documents the results in a memo to NRR.

 2562-06 REQUIREMENTS AND GUIDANCE